 As a student in one of our programs, you would have access to some of the most sought-after internships in New York City, only 45 minutes away from our campus, and on Long Island.
 Our students regularly intern for major broadcast and cable news networks, radio stations, national magazines, top PR firms, sports teams as well as for nonprofit associations and multinational corporations.
 Hofstra interns, in turn, are in high demand, having earned a collective reputation with these prospective employers as bright, ambitious, hard-working forward thinkers.
 Additionally, on campus, you can sharpen your skills and express your creativity through a variety of student-run organizations and publications, and attend alumni networking events held throughout the year.

 Whether you’re a high school senior looking at higher education, a college student considering a transfer, or a working professional interested in pursuing a graduate degree, a Hofstra degree is a ticket to a future of limitless possibilities.
-We offer three Bachelor of Arts degrees in our primary areas (Journalism, Media Studies, or Public Relations), as well as a Master of Arts degree in Journalism.
+We offer three Bachelor of Arts degrees in our primary areas (Journalism, Media Studies, or Public Relations), as well as Master of Arts degrees in Journalism and Public Relations.
 We invite you to take a look around our site, or contact us at 516-463-4873 with any questions.